Problem Solving & Data Analysis · ~15% of Math section

 Get 1,000+ More Questions

-Understanding Statistics, Data Interpretation, and Distributions on the SAT
+Understanding Statistics, Data Interpretation, and Distributions

-Statistics on the SAT is primarily about interpretation and conceptual reasoning, not computation.
+Statistics on the test is primarily about interpretation and conceptual reasoning, not computation.
 You need to know that the mean (arithmetic average) is pulled toward outliers, while the median (middle value when sorted) is resistant to extreme values.
 The mode is the most frequently occurring value.
 When a data set is perfectly symmetric, mean = median = mode; when it is skewed right (long tail to the right), the mean > median; when skewed left, the mean < median.

 Measures of spread describe how dispersed the data are.
 Range is simply max − min.
 Standard deviation measures average distance from the mean—a larger standard deviation means the data are more spread out.
-You will never calculate standard deviation by hand on the SAT, but you will need to identify which data set has greater or lesser spread by inspecting a graph or table.
+You will never calculate standard deviation by hand on the test, but you will need to identify which data set has greater or lesser spread by inspecting a graph or table.
 Interquartile range (IQR = Q3 − Q1) measures the spread of the middle 50% of data and is robust to outliers.

 Data interpretation questions ask you to read values from bar charts, line graphs, scatterplots, histograms, and two-way tables.
 The most common errors involve misreading scales (e.g., not noticing a y-axis that starts at 50 rather than 0) or misidentifying the correct variable from a legend.
 For scatterplots, the line of best fit question type asks you to use the equation given (or visually estimate the slope) to predict values or describe the trend.